The Basics

 Some necessary details on writing with help from AI

-The world of AI-assisted writing is rapidly evolving and unlike anything before.
-So you’re probably wondering, how exactly does this thing work and how can I get the most out of it?
+The world of AI-assisted writing has come a long way over the past few years.
+If you’re here, you’re probably wondering, how does this thing work and how can I get the most out of it?

-Like any tool, the person wielding it is ultimately responsible for the quality of results.
-This is a good thing because it means the writing you get from Sudowrite will be different from what everyone else gets, and there’s no limit to what you can create.
+Like any creative tool, the person wielding it is ultimately responsible for the quality of results.
+This is great, because it means the writing you get from Sudowrite will be different from what everyone else gets, and there’s no limit to what you can create.

 This has a couple of important implications:

-• The more you put in your document the better - Sudowrite needs to see enough content to understand what story you are trying to tell in order to give you good results.
+- The more specific stuff you put in your document the better - Sudowrite needs to see enough to understand what story you’re trying to tell in order to give you good results.
 Try writing, or pasting in, at least a few paragraphs to get it started in the right direction.

-• Junk in, junk out - Sudowrite assumes that everything in your document is something that you like.
-That means that if you put suggestions you only kinda like into your document, Sudowrite will keep giving you more suggestions that you only kinda like.
-To get better suggestions, make sure what’s in the document is at the level you want.
+- Junk in, junk out - Sudowrite assumes that everything you’ve included (in your document, Story Bible, etc.) is something that you like.
+That means that if you leave AI-generated stuff you’re not crazy about in your doc, Sudowrite will keep giving you more suggestions you’re not crazy about.
+To get better suggestions, make sure the substance and form of what’s in your project is at a level you like.

-• The Write button looks at (at least) 1,000 words before your cursor - If there is important information you want Write to take into account before generating text, add it to the Key Details box in Write Settings—or your Story Bible.
+- Different features see different things - If there’s important information you want Write to take into account before generating text, make sure it’s in your document, the Key Details box in Write Settings, or your Story Bible.
 Or, in Guided mode, tell Sudowrite what to write and it will follow your instructions.
 Click the drop down arrow directly to the right of the Write button to find these options.
+Meanwhile, the History card in the right column will displays “chiclets” that highlight what context Sudowrite took into account while doing its thing.

 2.)
 Sudowrite is kind of random (on purpose)